Is The ETS Surgical Procedure Appropriate for Facial Sweating and blushing?

-By doing ETS on lower levels of the sympathetic chain (T3 to T4) you allow the head area to get more in-tact sympathetic innervation which somehow helps with the side effects.
+By performing ETS on lower levels of the sympathetic chain (T3 to T4) you allow the head area to get more in-tact sympathetic innervation which helps with the side effects.